NissimIluz/BackendProject/README.md

 ### Instructions:
 •	Run the SQL script to have our database.

-•	In file DALServices/ DALImpl/ DAL.cs set "MyConn" string with your computer name
+•	In file DALServices/ DALImpl/ DAL.cs set "MyConn" string with your computer name.